 Golden State Warriors Injury Report: Will Stephen Curry Play Against Mavericks Tonight?
 Deets Inside

-Stephen Curry takes on the Mavericks in a thrilling clash.
-Get the scoop on his availability, streaming info, injury reports, and much more!
+Warriors take on the Mavericks in a thrilling clash.
+Get the scoop on Curry's availability, streaming info, injury reports, and much more!
+Read more.

-As the NBA regular season approaches its finale, basketball fans eagerly anticipate an exciting clash between the Golden State Warriors and Dallas Mavericks.
+This Friday, the Golden State Warriors are heading to the Lone Star State to face off against the Dallas Mavericks.

-Both sides possess a 44-29 record, followed closely by a 39-34 respectively, suggesting that this showdown at Chase Center, live on TNT, will significantly impact their impending playoff positions.
+Coming on the heels of a game with Houston on Thursday, Golden State completes the second part of their back-to-back games with this match in Dallas.

 Will Stephen Curry Play Against the Mavericks Tonight?